The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/13-production-deployment.md

 - **In development**: `PG_CONNECTION_STRING` is empty in `.env`, so `pg.Pool` uses the individual `PGHOST`, `PGDATABASE`, etc. values that point at your local database.

 This lets you use the same `pool.js` in both environments with no code changes — just different environment variable values.

-{% hint style="info" %}
-The `ssl` option in the production configuration is only needed for the production connection string path — your local Postgres does not require SSL.
-{% endhint %}

 ### Using `process.env` Values in `index.js` to Configure the `PORT` and `cookieSession`